 Quality of Service parameters together with the relevant measurement points are defined for the Service Provider - Carrier relationship as well as for the Carrier to Carrier relationship.
-The identified parameters are pertinent to the transport layer (e.g., round trip delay, jitter, packet loss), to the service layer (e.g., MOS{CQE}, ALOC, ASR, NER, PGRD) and to the call attributes (e.g., CLI transparency).
+The identified parameters are pertinent to the transport layer (e.g., round trip delay, jitter, packet loss), to the service layer (e.g., MOSCQE, ALOC, ASR, NER, PGRD) and to the call attributes (e.g., CLI transparency).

-This deliverable is the fifth version of this technical interconnection document enhancing the sections related to wideband codes and quality of service measurement.
-With regard to first topic, operations guidelines are given.
-The section in relation to the quality of service has been completely redrafted proposing a new approach for meeting service provider requirements.
-A reference to the new i3 Forum document related to the IMS signalling interconnecting scenario has been added in section 7.
-Future versions will be released encompassing new features / functions in order to consider the evolution of services, equipment capabilities and international standards, in particular with relationship to quality of service capabilities.
+This deliverable is the sixth version of this technical interconnection document enhancing the sections related to wideband codes, and refinements in implementation conditions.
+With regard to first topic, traffic scenarios are provided with guidelines to support these conditions.
+Future versions will be released encompassing new features / functions in order to consider the evolution of services, equipment capabilities and international standards, in particular with relationship to the expected growth of use for wideband codecs and service capabilities.